-The P61A is capable of burning all 3 categories of pellets, and up to a 50% mixture with shelled corn, see next page for special instructions.
+The P38+ is capable of burning all 3 categories of pellets due to a patented feeder and burn pot system.

-It should be noted, that higher ash content will require more frequent ash removal, scraping of the burn pot, and may provide less BTU's per pound.
+It should be noted, however, that higher ash content, and when mixing with corn, will require more frequent ash removal, scraping of the burn pot, and may provide less BTU's per pound.
+Normally, standard and high ash pellets cost less than premium pellets and can be cost effective when burned in the P38+.

-The moisture content of pellets must not exceed 8%, corn 15%.
+The moisture content of pellets must not exceed 8%, and corn 15%.
 Higher moisture will rob BTU's and may not burn properly.

-Fuel should be stored in a dry area, outside of the stove's installation clearance area and outside of the space required for charging and ash removal.
+Fuel should not be stored within the stove installation clearances or within the space required for charging and ash removal.
 See Page 7.